andyshuxin/todo_list_howto/README.md

 How to Build a Very Basic Todo-list
 ===================================

-This article extends what's been taught in the Code4HK JavaScript Ignite! course and supplements knowledges necessary for building a Todo-list with only one functionary: adding tasks.
+This article extends what's been taught in the Code4HK JavaScript Ignite! course and supplements knowledges necessary for building a Todo-list with only one functionality: adding tasks.

 I'm a total beginner myself.
 Therefore mistakes are probably somewhere to be found.
 Please feel free to raise issue or comment.